 There are many factors beyond our control that frequently lead to a car accidents in Nova Scotia.
 While driving cautiously and following the rules of the road are the best prevention from car accidents, sometimes other drivers fail to observe the proper traffic rules.
 In spite of our best efforts, accidents still happen.

 Who is at fault?

-If you are injured in a car accident in Nova Scotia and you’re thinking about making a claim for injuries, one of the most important questions to ask is who is at fault for the accident.
-Sometimes determining who is at fault can be relatively straightforward, but other times it can be a very complex legal question.
+As an injured party looking to make a claim due to a car accident in Nova Scotia, one of the most important questions to ask is who is at fault.
+Sometimes this determination is relatively straightforward, other times it is a very complex legal question.

 These charges and tickets can carry hefty penalties.
 Even speeding tickets under can carry license suspensions.
 This is all the more reason to make sure you’re driving cautiously and within the rules of the road.

 If you or a loved one has been involved in a car accident in Nova Scotia as a result of another person’s careless or reckless driving, you should contact an experienced personal injury lawyer as soon as possible to understand your rights and options.